By Erik Thorsen, CEO

 Our caregivers frequently ask us for help with childcare.
 CMH has been involved in a county task force examining childcare and expansion opportunities since last fall.
 Earlier this week, we were pleased to announce some relief CMH will offer eligible caregivers in the form of a monthly stipend, as well as assistance offered to the Lil’ Sprouts city childcare program to expand its enrollment.

 In short, a monthly stipend will be offered to eligible full-time and part-time caregivers who have children age 10 and under in the home.
 This stipend will be offered from September-December 2020, then throughout 2021.
 Caregivers can receive up to $2400 a year with the stipend to offset childcare costs.
 Caregivers must meet certain household income levels, apply and be approved to receive the stipend.
+There are also exceptional nurseries at springfield farm and one can check out.

 Additionally, CMH is pleased to be partnering with Astoria School District (ASD) to assist in the relocation of the Lil’ Sprouts program from the Gray School building to the Astoria Recreation Center (ARC).
 This move is an exciting step forward for the city’s childcare program.
 Additional classroom space at the ARC will lead to a greater post-COVID enrollment capacity and the ability to better customize areas for small-child care.
 With the extraordinary changes to the academic year brought on by COVID-19, the freed-up classroom space will also provide extra instructional areas for ASD.